 How to negotiate your way out of a timeshare

 Asaro’s case is instructive.
 She phoned her timeshare monthly, starting in 2017, asking for a voluntary surrender.
 The answer was always a cordial “no.” Representatives explained to her that her timeshare was hers for the rest of her life.

 “I would also explain very slowly that I had no intention of ever paying the maintenance fee,” she says.
 Failing to pay the maintenance fee meant the timeshare would eventually foreclose, which meant paying a lawyer.
 “Why not just take it now, voluntarily, with no legal expense?” she says.

 She ignored the timeshare company’s threats to “ruin” her credit rating and simply stopped paying her maintenance fees.
-A month later, her timeshare company relented, agreeing to release her from her contract.
+A month later, the company relented, agreeing to release her from her contract.

 “I promptly printed the attached documents they emailed, got them notarized, and completed the transaction before they could change their mind,” she says.

 This option, commonly referred to as a deedback, isn’t well known.
 Diamond Resorts, Marriott and Wyndham offer them.
 But according to Jeff Weir, the chief correspondent for RedWeek, an online listing platform for timeshare sales and rentals, they aren’t well publicized.

 “It’s all like a black ops program – off the books,” says Weir, a Marriott timeshare owner himself.